PANTHEONtech/StoneWork/examples/getting-started/README.md

 vpp#
 ```

-Use VPP CLI only for read-only operations (i.e. ping, show ...).
+Use the VPP CLI for read-only operations (i.e. ping, show ...).
 Configuration
 requests should be entered over the StoneWork APIs, as shown below.
 Before
 configuring, let's use the VPP CLI to display the TAP interface (named `tap0` in
 VPP) and view the Rx/Tx counters: